 Russia, Europe and the US - scenarios of the future in a turbulent time

-In partnership with the Center for Transatlantic Relations at Johns Hopkins University’s School of Advanced International Studies, the German Council on Foreign Relations DGAP, and the Robert Bosch Foundation, we will test out different “scenarios of the future” for Russian-European-American relations.
+In partnership with the Center for Transatlantic Relations at Johns Hopkins University’s School of Advanced International Studies and the Robert Bosch Center at the German Council on Foreign Relations (DGAP), the 2018 DS+ brainstorm will test out different “scenarios of the future” for Russian-European-American relations.